2017 Rice Drone Camp Info:

 LOCATION: Rice University

-Students will explore the engineering and science of drone technology and UAV systems, while also examining the social and cultural implications of technological advances.
+During the 2017 Rice Drone Camp, students will explore the engineering and science of drone/UAV/UAS technologies, while also examining the social and cultural implications of technological advances more generally.
+Due to the generous contributions of our industry partners (BP, Microsoft, and Trumbull Unmanned) the program is 100% FREE to all attendees.
 The program will include technical lectures from Rice faculty and professional engineers, project-based learning experiences, and hands-on training in drone operation.

 For additional information, contact Dr. Cesare Wright, RCEL Lecturer and Leadership & Outreach Specialist.